dbvis-ukon/LLMSurver/README.md

 ## Repository Structure

 * `frontend/`
-  This folder contains the React frontend.
+  This folder contains the React Frontend.

 * `backend/`
-  This folder contains the python fastAPI backend and the database file (`survey.db`).
+  This folder contains the Python fastAPI backend and the database file (`survey.db`).

 * `docu/`
   This folder contains the images used for documentation in this document.